JacobBonner/JenkinsTutorial/README.md

     - __New Item__: Starts the process of creating a new Item, such as a project/job.
     - __People__: Lists all known users that are defined on the system.
     - __Build History__: A list of the builds that have completed, along with a timeline showing when those builds ran.
-    - __Mange Jenkins__: Opens another menu with options for configuring Jenkins.
+    - __Manage Jenkins__: Opens another menu with options for configuring Jenkins.
 There are many options here, so some of them are highlighted below:
         - __System Configuration__: Using the choices under this section, you can: define global settings and paths; configure various tools; add, remove, update, disable or enable plugins; add, remove, control, and monitor nodes and cloud configuration.
         - __Security__: Here you can define who is allowed to access and use the system, define values used for authenticating the services outside of Jenkins with usernames, passwords, private keys and certificates, and you can create, delete or modify users that can log into this Jenkins.
 3. Below all of these menu items is the __Build Queue__, which is a list of what builds are waiting to be run.
 Beneath the build queue is the __Build Executor Status__, which shows what builds are running at the present moment.